-Pursuant to Article 8.1(i) of the Fifth Amended and Restated Memorandum and Articles of Association and subject to compliance with applicable laws and NASDAQ rules, the board of post-closing issuer shall consist of up to seven directors.
+Pursuant to Article 8.1(i) of the Fifth Amended and Restated Memorandum and Articles of Association and subject to compliance with applicable laws and NASDAQ rules, the board of the post-closing issuer shall consist of up to seven directors.
 Initially, four of the directors shall be appointed by Digital Grid, and three of the directors shall be appointed by the Minority Representative.

-If the number of Common Shares or other Equity Interests (as defined in the Fifth Amended and Restated Memorandum and Articles of Association) of the post-closing issuer held by the Legacy Shareholders represents (i) more than two sevenths (2/7) of the total voting power of all outstanding Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace three directors, (ii) less than or equal to two sevenths (2/7) and more than one seventh (1/7) of the total voting power of all outstanding Common Shares or Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace two directors, and (iii) less than or equal to one seventh (1/7) and more than five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace one director; and (iv) less than or equal to five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall no longer be entitled to appoint any directors under the Article 8.1(i) of the Fifth Amended and Restated Memorandum and Articles of Association.
+If the number of Common Shares or other Equity Interests (as defined in the Fifth Amended and Restated Memorandum and Articles of Association) of the post-closing issuer held by the Legacy Shareholders represents (i) more than two sevenths (2/7) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace three directors, (ii) less than or equal to two sevenths (2/7) and more than one seventh (1/7) of the total voting power of all outstanding Common Shares or Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace two directors, (iii) less than or equal to one seventh (1/7) and more than five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace two directors, (iii) less than or equal to one seventh (1/7) and more than five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace one director; and (iv) less than or equal to five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall be entitled to appoint and replace one director; and (iv) less than or equal to five percent (5%) of the total voting power of all outstanding Common Shares or other Equity Interests of the post-closing issuer, then the Minority Representative shall no longer be entitled to appoint any directors under Article 8.1(i) of the Fifth Amended and Restated Memorandum and Articles of Association.